 The need to communicate clearly and concisely has never been greater.
-Our Bachelor of Arts in Communication features five concentrations of study: advertising, communication, journalism, public relations and telecommunications.
+Our Bachelor of Arts in Communication features three concentrations of study: Advertising, Public Relations, and Social Media; Communication; and Digital Storytelling and Journalism.

 UWF develops tomorrow’s leaders by teaching the principles and skills needed for successful careers in the ever-changing communication field.
 You will get real-world experience solving problems for real clients.